davcen/wordpress-on-aws-infrastructure/README.md

 - All services are almost fully managed by AWS, so the effort to setup and maintain the resources that run my application is low
 - I've used a 3-tier network (Public -> Private -> Database) using all the 3 availability zones, to maximize the reliability of the infrastructure
 - **Elastic Container Service (ECS)** using Fargate:
-  - i've chosen to deploy a Wordpress site using containers because they are simpler to manage and upgrade than a classic installation hosted on an full OS.
+  - i've chosen to deploy a Wordpress site using containers because it is simpler to manage and upgrade than a classic installation hosted on an full OS
-  - ECS with Fargate launch type permits to run containers in a "serverless" mode, without the burden of managing the cluster of hosts
+  - ECS with Fargate launch type permits to run containers in a "serverless" mode, without the burden of managing a cluster of EC2 hosts
-  - I've configured an Auto Scaling Policy for ECS Service using a [Target Tracking Scaling Policy](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-autoscaling-targettracking.html) based on average CPU utilization.
+  - I've configured an Auto Scaling Policy for ECS Service using a [Target Tracking Scaling Policy](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-autoscaling-targettracking.html) based on average CPU utilization
-- **Application Elastic Load Balancer**: it distributes the incoming traffic across multiple targets and availability zones.
-It can automatically scale to the vast majority of workloads.
+- **Application Elastic Load Balancer**: it distributes the incoming traffic across multiple targets and availability zones
 - **Elastic File System (EFS)**: it provides a persistent storage for stateless Wordpress containers, using an highly scalable and managed NFS service which can grow and shrink automatically
 - **Amazon Aurora (Serverless)**: is the serverless version of Aurora, a fully managed relational database engine that's compatible with MySQL and PostgreSQL, where scaling and failover are not developer responsibilities and are managed by AWS
 - **Cloudwatch**: it monitors all AWS resources in real time, collecting and tracking metrics.
 It can also collect application and service logs, and use alarms for notifications and enable automatic action based on them (eg. Autoscaling)